venashial/Casual-Zoo/README.md

 ```

 ## Disclaimer
 Images are requested from [loremflickr.com](https://loremflickr.com/) and queries are occasionally misinterpreted resulting in unrelated results.
-You can mitigate this by created specific `animal.url`'s such as `owl,bird` instead of just `owl`.
+You can mitigate this by creating more specific `animal.url`'s such as `owl,bird` instead of just `owl`.